sumitchawla/angularjs-filters/README.md

 angularjs-filters
 =================

 A library of common AngularJS filters.
+Each filter is individually tested for various inputs.

 ### String Filters
 <table>